 - Klicker, Ralph L. Funeral Directing and Funeral Service Management, Thanos Institute, Buffalo, NY(2008).

-Course Outline (at bookstore and on Blackboard course site)
+Course Outline (at bookstore and on Canvas course site)

-Handouts (provided by instructor on Blackboard course site)
+Handouts (provided by instructor on Canvas course site)

-Other materials as necessary located at the library or on the internet (Blackboard course site)
+Other materials as necessary located at the library or on the internet (Canvas course site)

 - PC running Windows 98, 2000, XP, or Vista